 Getting Firefox installed on your computer is your first step to using it.
 This article will show you how to install Firefox on Linux.
-For other operating systems, see How to download and install Firefox on Windows and How to download and install Firefox on Mac.

 Many Linux distributions include Firefox by default while most have a package management system - a preferred way to install Firefox.
 Package management system will: